 • New York Medical College joined the Touro College and University System in May 2011, creating one of the United States’ largest biomedical higher education consortiums under one institutional banner.

-• New York Medical College, with more than 1,400 students, 900 residents and fellows, and nearly 3,000 faculty members, educates physicians, scientists and health care professionals who are highly qualified to assume leadership roles in the fields of health care and biomedical research.
+• New York Medical College, with more than 1,400 students, 800 residents and fellows, and more than 2,700 faculty members, educates physicians, scientists and health care professionals who are highly qualified to assume leadership roles in the fields of health care and biomedical research.

 • The university is affiliated with a network of hospitals and health care facilities in the New York metropolitan area and Hudson Valley region, ranging from large urban medical centers and regional tertiary care facilities to smaller suburban hospitals.
 The College is affiliated with other educational institutions and programs as well.